 Sign Up Benefits – (As mentioned above, this card is subject to AMEX’s one sign up bonus per lifetime rule To read more about that, check out this article from Doctor of Credit.)

-The link we have for this card currently has a 60,000 mile bonus once you spend $3,000 on purchases in the first four months from account opening. .
-This the highest public offer that’s been advertised for this card recently but our targeted mailer was for 75,000 miles (50,000 plus 25,000 for additional spending).
+The link we have for this card currently has a 50,000 mile bonus once you spend $1,000 on purchases in the first three months from account opening.
 You can check the discussion at FlyerTalk for the most recent publicly available offers.

 Spending Bonus Categories – The Gold Delta SkyMiles card earns 2X points on Delta purchases including flights booked on Delta.com, SkyClub® membership or passes, Delta Vacations® packages, seat upgrades, or in-flight purchases like food, beverages, and audio headsets.
 The card earns one point per dollar for all other spending.